-General and administrative expenses ("G&A") of \$3,535,534 were incurred compared to \$4,460,797 in FY14 and \$5,142,738 in FY13.
-G&A costs (before share-based payments) have decreased each year since 2012 and the Company continues to strive to find areas to further streamline and reduce the expenses of our business.
+General and administrative expenses ("G&A") of \$3,220,339 were incurred compared to \$3,535,534 in FY15.
+G&A costs (before share-based payments) have decreased each year since 2012 as the Company found ways to streamline and reduce the G&A expenses of our business.
 Significant changes in the current year compared to the previous years include:

-- Share-based payments decreased by \$560,295 in FY15 compared to FY14, and increased by \$502,916 in FY14 compared to FY13.
-The difference between FY15 and FY14 being the result of a significant decrease in the fair value of options granted during the year from \$1.18/share to \$0.66/share in the current period.
-Eurasian also granted fewer shares as incentive stock grants, and there were no such options granted in FY13. - Investor relations and travel expenditures decreased from by \$73,286 and \$69,533 in FY15 compared to FY14, and by \$18,186 and \$41,469 in FY14 compared to FY13 respectively as the Company made changes to budgets, and implemented cost cutting measures. - Administrative and office expenses of \$900,453 in the current year were comparable to the prior year of \$926,905, and \$982,239 in FY13.
+- Investor relations increased from by \$56,235 in FY16 compared to FY15.
+The Company attends select industry trade shows and supports lines of communication to current and potential investors. - Travel expenditures decreased by \$115,813 in FY16 compared to FY15 as the Company made changes to budgets, and implemented cost saving measures. - Administrative and office expenses decreased by \$178,808 to \$721,645 in the current year compared to the prior year of \$900,453.
 The Company has a corporate office in Vancouver which manages the finance, regulatory and administrative functions.
-It also has a regional office in Littleton, Colorado which supports the exploration, technical, investor relations and deal flow aspects of the business. - Salaries and consultants are the largest expense in G&A. This expense category encompasses a broad range of management, technical and project development and marketing support.
-It should be noted that many of our personnel expenditures companywide are denominated in United States dollars ("USD") and the increase in the value of the USD compared to the Canadian dollar, which is our reporting currency, will increase expenditures.
-Salaries and consultants decreased by \$295,978 in FY15 compared to FY14, and by \$985,946 in FY14 compared to FY13.
-The Company made changes to staffing and other budgets.
-A significant change in staffing included the departure of the Company's Chief Operating Officer.
+It also has a regional office in Littleton, Colorado which supports the exploration, technical, investor relations and deal flow aspects of the business. - Salaries and consultants are one of the largest expense in G&A. It should be noted that many of our personnel expenditures companywide are denominated in United States dollars ("USD") and the increase in the value of the USD compared to the Canadian dollar, which is our reporting currency, will increase expenditures.
+Salaries and consultants decreased by \$66,942 in FY16 compared to FY15.